- High growth ambitions. This is essential and not necessarily a given.

 - I have limited life science technology knowledge, but strong experience in software, electronics, RF comms, sensing and related areas.
 Please look through my portfolio to get a feeling for my comfort zone

 - Business model: B2B (very rarely B2B2C).
-Never B2C unless I already personally know the entrepreneurial team
+And never B2C unless I already personally know the entrepreneurial team/board.

 - Deep product technology.
 I do not invest in web or mobile apps, nor service businesses.
-I will invest in a platform, provided there is a clear understanding of the costs of sourcing and supporting both sides of the platform - see CCA/CLV (see above)
+I will invest in a platform, provided there is a clear understanding of the costs of sourcing and supporting both sides of the platform - the CLV/CAC (see above)

 - Early stage income, probably pre-revenue and pre-grant income, although evidence of valid (even if a one off trial) customer sales traction will help